-We could find the origins of the ideas of Humanities & Arts way back there in ancient Greece and Roman Empire.
-The firsts concepts of systematical education (paideia and later on humanitas), the rise of the dramaturgy, the great works of Architecture, Sculpture and Poetry, the rise of Philosophy.
+We could find the origins of the ideas of Humanities & Arts way back there in ancient Greece and the Roman Empire.
+The first concepts of systematic education (paideia and later on humanitas), the rise of dramaturgy, the great works of Architecture, Sculpture, and Poetry, and the rise of Philosophy.
 The second big wave of humanitarian studies was during the Renaissance and the following period of Enlightenment.
 The great discovery of Humanism and inherent human values.
-This spectrum of our activities is as old as the western civilization and have proved to soothe some of our greatest spiritual needs.
-We cannot imagine the world without Arts, History, Law or Psychology.
+This spectrum of our activities is as old as the western civilization and has proved to soothe some of our greatest spiritual needs.
+We cannot imagine the world without Arts, History, Law, or Psychology.
 They are irreplaceable parts of our culture.

-Originally, we are all on a search for better understanding of the universe in and out of us – two parts indivisibly interconnected.
+Originally, we are all on a search for a better understanding of the universe in and out of us – two parts indivisibly interconnected.
 You are welcome to participate in that journey towards the unknown possibilities of human nature.

 SWS International Scientific Conference on Art & Humanities (ISCAH) aims to bring together leading international academic scholars and researchers to exchange and share their experiences and research results on all aspects of the magical world of art and humanities.
 We also aim to provide a first-class interdisciplinary platform by using different perspectives, approaches, and research methods, which will ensure scientific progress beyond the scope of one particular research area.

 SWS International Scientific Conference on Art & Humanities (ISCAH) scope comprises a broad selection of presentations, studies, and research papers in the main branches of Art & Humanitie.
 It focuses on human beings and their culture - Archaeology, Philosophy, History, Linguistics, Poetry and Literature, Performing and Visual Arts, Architecture, following by studies through the Medieval period up to the rise of the Renaissance studies.